includeos/IncludeOS/README.md

 # Try it out!

 ## Prerequisites for building IncludeOS VM's
+  * **Ubuntu 14.04 LTS x86_64**, Vanilla, either on a physical or virtual machine (A virtualbox VM works fine)
-  * A machine with at least 1024 MB memory - a VirtualBox VM will work fine
+     * For the full source build, you'll need at least 1024 MB memory
-     * (At least for the full compilation from source, we've found 512 MB to be insufficient).
-  * Ubuntu 14.04 LTS x86_64, Vanilla
-     * In order to support VGA graphics inside the VM, we recommend a lightweight GUI, such as  [lubuntu](http://lubuntu.net/blog/lubuntu-1404-trusty-tahr-released) which runs great inside a virtual machine.
+     * In order to support VGA graphics inside a VM, we recommend a lightweight GUI, such as  [lubuntu](http://lubuntu.net/blog/lubuntu-1404-trusty-tahr-released) which runs great inside a virtual machine.
          * *NOTE:* Graphics is by no means necessary, as all IncludeOS output by default will be routed to the serial port, and in Qemu, that ends up right on `stdout`.
      * The install scripts may very well work on other flavours on Linux, but we haven't tried.
 Please let us know if you do.
   * You'll need `git` to clone from github.

-(I'm using an Ubuntu VM, running virtualbox inside a mac.)

-Once you have a system with the prereqs (virtual or not), everything should be set up by:
+Once you have a system with the prereqs (virtual or not), you can choose a full build from source, or a fast build from binaries:

 ## A) Install libraries from binary bundle (fast)
     $ sudo apt-get install git